Mayor authorizes demolition of remaining units at Surfside condo collapse site as death toll grows to 22 - KTVZ

 Indeed, contractors last October found such extensive concrete deterioration near the pool, they suspended a repair job, documents newly obtained by CNN’s “Erin Burnett OutFront” reveal.

+In an October letter, the Morabito firm wrote it feared the work might affect the stability of “the remaining adjacent concrete constructions.”
+It’s unclear if the firm meant nearby buildings or other structures within Champlain Towers South.

-They feared the work might impact the stability of nearby buildings.
-And repairs were needed inside the pool, which was supposed to stay open while work was done, the documents show.
+And repairs were needed inside the pool, which was supposed to stay open while work was done, the letter shows.

 Loose concrete around the perimeter of the pool pump room that showed signs of cracking, spalling, deterioration and presented a “fall hazard” was removed by Concrete Protection & Restoration Inc. (CPR), according to the work summary.